 The overall 2012-2013 school year budget is $460,067 less than last year's budget.
 To get there, Sniscak said, "There was a lot of sacrifice and tough decisions made along the way."

 As part of the months-long process, the district:

 * Eliminated 33 support staff positions, 24 teaching positions and three administrative positions, mostly through attrition.
 Those cuts brought a savings of $3.4 million, the district said.

-* Reached an early bird contract with the teachers union that freezes teachers' salaries for the 2012-2013 school year.
+* Reached with the teachers union that freezes teachers' salaries for the 2012-2013 school year.

 * Reduced bus runs, for $240,000 in transportation savings.